LightBuzz/Azure-Unity/README.md

 ### Azure App Services

-The **LightBuzz Azure SDK for Unity** consumes [Azure App Service APIs](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-apps-why-best-platform/) and supports local database storage.
+The **LightBuzz Azure SDK for Unity** consumes [Azure App Service APIs](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-apps-why-best-platform/).
+Azure App Services are integrated services that enable you to create web and mobile apps for any platform or device.

 ### HTTPS

 The LightBuzz SDK is built with security in mind.
 The native Microsoft ```HttpClient``` modules do not support HTTPS in Unity.
-Our team has built the ```HttpClient``` from scratch to support HTTPS, providing your data with a secure connection.
+Our team has built the HTTP requests from scratch using the ```UnityWebRequest``` class.
+This way, your data are encrypted and transmitted securely.

 ### Local Database

 Unlike most of the available SDKs, the LightBuzz Azure SDK for Unity fully supports local database storage.
 This means you can use the Azure App Services to store data into a local SQLite database.
-You can sync (pull/push) your local data with the remote server.
-As a result, your customers can use your app/game without an active Internet connection.
+You can sync your local data with the remote server, performing **pull** and **push** operations.
+As a result, your customers can use your app/game without an active Internet connection!

 The local database is using the official version of **[SQLite](https://www.sqlite.org/index.html)**.
 SQLite is the most popular and lightweight relational database system for desktop and mobile devices.
 For UWP, we are using **[SQLitePCL](https://github.com/ericsink/SQLitePCL.raw)**, which is Microsoft's recommendation for Windows Store apps.